 PICC lines (peripherally inserted central catheters)

-This information is about peripherally inserted central catheters, which are often called PICC lines.
-They are used to give chemotherapy treatment and/or other medicines.
+PICC lines (peripherally inserted central catheters) are used to give someone chemotherapy treatment or other medicines.

 A PICC line is a long, thin, flexible tube known as a catheter.
-It is inserted into one of the large veins of the arm near the bend of the elbow.
-It is then threaded into the vein until the tip sits in a large vein just above the heart.
+It’s put into one of the large veins of the arm, near the bend of the elbow.
+It’s then threaded into the vein until the tip sits in a large vein just above the heart.

 What PICC lines are used for